How to Survive a Bathroom Renovation

 Choose the right time:

-If you trust your chosen contractor implicitly, so much so that you would hand him/her the keys to your house, then why not combine your renovation work with a break away or a holiday?
+If you trust your chosen contractor implicitly, so much so that you would hand them the keys to your house, then why not combine your renovation work with a holiday?

 If that’s not possible, then once you have established the expected timescale of your project, make sure you plan it for when there will be least impact on your family life.